Airbnb Photo Optimization: The Complete Guide to Stunning Listing Images

 3. Use Optimal Composition

-Depth: Include foreground, middle ground, and background elements4.
-Perfect the Lighting
+- Depth: Include foreground, middle ground, and background elements

 Cover Photo Mistakes to Avoid